Westslope Cutthroat Trout - Oncorhynchus clarkii lewisi

 - Kenison, E.K.
 2014.
 Predator-prey interactions between introduced trout and Long-Toed Salamanders and ways to mitigate noncomsumptive effects.
 M.Sc.
 Thesis.
 Bozeman, MT: Montana State University.
 100 p.

 - Leathe, S. 2005.
 Westslope cutthroat trout restoration in north-central Montana, Project performance report, July 1, 2003 through June 30, 2005

 - Leathe, S. 2006.
 Westslope cutthroat trout restoration in north-central Montana, Final project performance report

 - Liknes, G.A.
 1984.
-The present status and distribution of the westslope cutthroat trout (SALMO CLARKI LEWISI) east and west of the Continental Divide in MT.
-MT.
-Dept. of Fish, Wildlife, and Parks.
+The present status and distribution of the westslope cutthroat trout (Salmo clarki lewisi) east and west of the Continental Divide in Montana.
+Montana Deptartment of Fish, Wildlife, and Parks.
 163 pp.

 - McIntyre, J.D. and B.E.
 Rieman.
 1995.
 Westslope Cutthroat Trout IN Conservation Assessment for Inland Cutthroat Trout.
 General Technical Report RM-256.
 US Department of Agriculture, Forest Service, Rocky Mountain Forest and Range Experiment Station, Fort Collins, Colorado.
 M.K.
 Young, tech.
 Ed.
 Pages 1-15.

 - Mogen, J.T.
 1996.
 Status and biology of the spawning population of Red Rock Lakes Arctic grayling.
 M.Sc.
 Thesis.
 Bozeman, MT: Montana State University.
 90 p.